Error message

 The AISES team is made up of passionate people striving to provide Turtle Island with Indigenous STEM knowledge, resources, programming, and events.
 Every individual contributes their skills and expertise to support the advancement of Indigenous students and professionals in STEM studies and careers.
 Meet one valuable team player who is focused on supporting members, like you.

-Dr. Terry Chavis (Lumbee), Senior Program Officer for Curriculum & Instruction
+Dr. Terry Chavis (Lumbee), Senior Program Officer for Curriculum and Instruction

 What is your role at AISES and how does it impact our members?

-My work as the Senior Program Officer in Curriculum Instruction works alongside professionals in providing frameworks on incorporating Indigenous knowledges into their curriculum or practice.
+As the senior program officer in Curriculum and Instruction I work alongside professionals to provide frameworks on incorporating Indigenous knowledges into their curriculum or practice.

 As an experienced presenter, what are the top three tips you would share with professionals who may fear giving presentations or want to strengthen their presentation skills?